Husky Card FAQ

 My lost card included a U-PASS.
 How can I replace that?

 There is no additional fee to replace the U-PASS.
 The U-PASS will be automatically active on your replacement card within 24–48 hours of obtaining the replacement.
-Contact UW Commuter Services for additional questions about the U-PASS.
+Contact UW Transportation Services for additional questions about the U-PASS.

 I am an employee and still have the old version of the Husky Card.
 How may I obtain the new one?